Level 6 Diplomas in Nutrition

 The University oversees all aspects of BCNH modules from content, to assessment methods, marking and quality control.

-This means is that you can be confident that, even as a Diploma student, you are receiving an education delivered at degree-level.
-The only difference is that the BSc (Hons) students are also registered with the University and complete additional University modules alongside the BCNH modules.
+This means is that you can be confident that, even as a Diploma student, you are receiving a high-quality education.
 You can find our Level 6 Diploma Syllabus in our Prospectus.

 To request a Diploma syllabus, please email firstname.lastname@example.org.